“Although, on the other hand, you might be better off waiting until the last minute.”

-Your sister is going to come visit you but hasn't bought her airplane tickets yet.
+Your sister is going to come visit you, but hasn't bought her airplane tickets yet.
 She wants to get the cheapest tickets possible.
 You just advised her that she ought to go ahead and book her flight soon.
 But now you're remembering that there are also good deals on plane tickets in the last few days before the flight.
-You say:
+You say this.

 Although, on the other hand, you might be better off waiting until the last minute.